OthmaneAchoual/risk-management/riskmanagement-api/README.md

 # Running The application

-from a command line run:
+from a command line in the folder containing the pom.xml file run:

 `./mnvw spring-boot:run`